jhumelsine/jhumelsine.github.io/_posts/2026-04-30-continued-learning.md

 Students learned from each other.

 I was a voracious consumer of courses on [Coursera](https://www.coursera.org/) back then.
-I estimate that I completed more Computer Science courses via Coursera than I did for my BS and MS degrees in Computer Science earned in the early 1980s.
+I estimate that I completed more Computer Science courses via Coursera than I did for my Computer Science BS and MS degrees in the early 1980s.

-Coursera is where I first learned several data structures not presented in my college courses, such as [Union-Find](https://en.wikipedia.org/wiki/Disjoint-set_data_structure), [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm), [Red-Black Trees](https://algs4.cs.princeton.edu/33balanced/), which are binary search trees that emulate balanced [2-3 Trees](https://en.wikipedia.org/wiki/2%E2%80%933_tree) and [k-d Trees](https://en.wikipedia.org/wiki/K-d_tree).
+Coursera is where I first learned several data structures that had not been presented in my college courses, such as [Union-Find](https://en.wikipedia.org/wiki/Disjoint-set_data_structure), [A* Search](https://en.wikipedia.org/wiki/A*_search_algorithm), [k-d Trees](https://en.wikipedia.org/wiki/K-d_tree), and [Red-Black Trees](https://algs4.cs.princeton.edu/33balanced/), which are binary search trees that emulate balanced [2-3 Trees](https://en.wikipedia.org/wiki/2%E2%80%933_tree).
-I learned more about algorithm techniques, such as: [Greedy Algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm) and [Dynamic Progromming](https://en.wikipedia.org/wiki/Dynamic_programming).
+I learned additional algorithm techniques, such as: [Greedy Algorithms](https://en.wikipedia.org/wiki/Greedy_algorithm) and [Dynamic Progromming](https://en.wikipedia.org/wiki/Dynamic_programming).
 I learned technology that arose after I had graduated, such as: Python, Computer Networks, Android and Cloud Computing.
 I complete a few courses outside of the traditional software arena, such as: Game Theory, Roman Architecture and the Music of the Beatles.